Towards a Theory of Everything

 (In effect, any attempt at using dead-reckoning

-to predict a particle's future position is doomed to failure, one way or the other.)
+to predict a particle's future or intermediate position is doomed to failure, one way or the other.)

 The temporal version of the Bell inequality confirm that,